 One of the most illustrious buildings in Downtown Cairo remains to be La Viennoise.
 Located on the lively intersection of 7 Champollion Street and 11 Mahmoud Bassiouni, the 125-year-old building has long been representative of Downtown’s montage of aesthetics.
-Built in 1896 by English architect, La Viennoise pays homage to timeless beauty, which shines through its wonderfully illustrious non-renaissance style of architecture.
+Built in 1896 by English architect, La Viennoise pays homage to timeless beauty, which shines through its illustrious Italian renaissance style of architecture.

 Originally owned by Hanna Sabagh Bey, the building was acquired in 1940 by Abdallah Mirshak, an Egyptian-Lebanese businessman to be later nationalized by the government and acclaimed again by Mirshak’s five daughters in 1981 who have been managing the building, which hosted the Viennoise hotel since then.

 Al Ismaelia for Real Estate Investment acquired the building in 2009, and commenced the renovation work in 2016 to introduce Cairo’s first green mixed-used historical building to set new global standards in sustainability which earned the building the ‘Tarsheed Commercial Renovation’ award.

 The main part of the building is taken over for corporate use by Sarwa Capital, while there are lifestyle destinations planned for other picture-perfect parts of the stories building.
 This landmark destination offers everyone a beautiful place, rich in heritage, in which a diverse range of facilities can be enjoyed - from retail and F&B to a boutique hotel and cultural venues all in the heart of Downtown Cairo.Architects: Mimar Architect, Ebony & Ivory, and Alchemy Studio